SaiSuvamPatnaik/First_Package/README.md

     dependencies:
         trial_package: ^0.0.1

-2. Install the packages into your project by using the Android studio Terminal by writing the command
+2. Install the packages into your project by writing the following command

     $ flutter pub get